Ant-Shell/antshell-portfolio/README.md

 ## Notes

 After a challenging nine-month bootcamp experience at [Turing School of Software & Design](https://turing.edu/), I wanted to tackle a new challenge.
 However, my goal this time was to take things slow, learn at my own pace and create a lightweight, straightforward application.
-That’s how I knew, it was time to make a portfolio.
-I took time to learn and implement Next.js, TailwindCSS, and have some fun!
+What better way to do that than making a portfolio?
+It was nice to learn and implement Next.js, TailwindCSS, and have some fun!

 I intend to improve on this portfolio over time, with more skills that I have learned.
 When the time is right, I may even totally create a new portfolio, in a totally different framework.
 It feels great to have options!